netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Guidelines for choosing the topology

-The following information helps you to choose the right deployment among the three topologies unified ingress and dual tier, and service mesh lite based on your needs.
+The following information helps you to choose the right deployment among the topologies Single-Tier and Dual-tier based on your needs.

-### Single tier (Unified Ingress)
+### Single-Tier (Unified Ingress)

-Following are some of the scenarios when unified ingress topology is recommended and the benefits:
+Following are some of the scenarios when Single-Tier (unified ingress) topology is recommended and the benefits:

 -  Easy to start and adopt because you can use the existing NetScaler as the ingress proxy in front of the Kubernetes cluster.
 -  When the Network team manages both NetScaler and the Kubernetes deployment.
 -  Your workload running as microservices is less and a Kubernetes proxy inside the Kubernetes cluster is not required.
--  More suitable for North-South traffic deployments.
+-  More suitable for north-south traffic deployments.

-### Dual tier
+### Dual-Tier

-Following are some of the scenarios when dual-tier ingress topology is preferred and the benefits:
+Following are some of the scenarios when Dual-Tier ingress topology is preferred and the benefits:

 -  When you have significant workload running as microservices there is a need for a proxy inside the Kubernetes cluster.
 -  When the external proxy (managed by the network team) and Kubernetes proxies (managed by platform team) are managed by two different teams.
 -  You need segregation of functions for proxies external to Kubernetes and for proxies inside Kubernetes.
 For example, WAF, and SSL offload on external NetScaler and policy enforcement and rate limiting on the Kubernetes proxy.
--  The proxy inside the Kubernetes cluster performs North-South traffic management only.
+-  The proxy inside the Kubernetes cluster performs north-south traffic management only.

 ## Deployment using Helm charts and the Citrix deployment builder